WojtekTB/UCSD-Schedule-Visualizer/README.md

 # UCSD-Schedule-Visualizer
-Important: Currently you have to click the extension button when you are looking at your WebReg.

 Extension that creates a timetable of your WebReg classes and shows you where the class you are hovering over would fit in your schedule.
 This uses timetable.js.
+It also allows you to quickly generate a google maps route of your classes.
 The code is pretty jank, but if you want to fix that make a PR :)
 Only tested on UCSD WebReg.
 ![image](https://user-images.githubusercontent.com/34536619/186992761-8b44ce84-bb98-41e9-961d-371190b636ab.png)